lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

--   Let's pretend we're going to do multi-tenancy from scratch instead.
+-   Let's pretend we're going to do multi-tenancy from scratch.
 -   You'll get a package, but not one you can install.

 ---